WebM

 WebM is an audiovisual media file format.
-It is primarily intended to offer a royalty-free alternative to use in the HTML video and the HTML audio elements.
-It has a sister project, WebP, for images.
+It is primarily intended to offer a royalty-free alternative to use in HTML video and HTML audio elements.
+It has a sister project for images: WebP.
 The development of the format is sponsored by Google, and the corresponding software is distributed under a BSD license.
+WebM was a collaborative effort first released in 2010.

 The WebM container is based on a profile of Matroska.
 WebM initially supported VP8 video and Vorbis audio streams.
 In 2013, it was updated to accommodate VP9 video and Opus audio.
 It also supports the AV1 codec.